I Love Testing Conferences!

 There are also some conferences starting to stream part of their sessions.
 But then there is the question of whether the same session designed to be presented live, where the speaker is in direct interaction with his present audience, can “also” communicate well enough with the people watching via video streaming…

-So why not make a 100% Online Testing Conference?
+So why not have a 100% Online Testing Conference?

 Why Not Actually?!?!

-Let’s make an event that is 100% based and focused on Online presentations, using a good online platform, where every testers from anywhere in the world can be part and feel part of it, and let’s also make it completely free to attend!
+Let’s make an event that is 100% based and focused on Online presentations, using a good online platform, where any QA professional, from anywhere in the world, can take and feel part of it, and let’s also make it completely free to attend!